matthias-reis/carda-gatsby/content/articles/2022/08/interview-with-sol-r-drummer-aron-about-their-upcoming-album-atlas.md

 ## A Sweden-based post-rock project

 **Aron:** Oh yeah, it has been great!
 We have got a ton of messages from people and some good traction with it.
 With today's music market in mind, releasing a 22-minute single is propably the most stupid thing you can do.
 But for us, this song is unique as it is one of the first we wrote and a representation of all the elements on the album.
-It has everything from diverse dynamics, build-ups, challenging free-form interludes, and an epic peak.
+It has everything from diverse dynamics, build-ups, challenging free-form interludes, and a glorious peak.

 ![Solár – "Nomad"](https://storage.googleapis.com/cardamonchai-media/2022-08-31/nomad-single-cover-2022-jpeg-imagine-981808_852b04_3000_3000/640.webp "Solár – \\"Nomad\\"")